 In 2021, the agency conducted 823 assessments, including 610 in open centres, 174 in closed centres and 39 in private accommodation.
 159 individuals were considered as vulnerable: 29 were deemed “very urgent” (level 1) and 130 “urgent” (level 2).

-The Vulnerability screening is not regulated by clear and publicly available rules.
+The vulnerability screening is not regulated by clear and publicly available rules.
 Where a referral is rejected, the individual concerned is not always informed of the decision; where the decision is communicated, it is rarely communicated in writing and no reasons are given to the individual concerned.
-It is unclear whether a possibility to challenge such assessments exist in law and in practice.
+In terms of Regulation 16 of the Reception Regulations, an appeal against a vulnerability assessment procedure should be available to applicants, yet in the absence of the Agency’s reports and conclusions this is difficult to implement.
+According to the Home Affairs Ministry, there is indeed no positive or negative decision following a vulnerability screening, but migrants are asked if they would like to receive further support, and, if they agree, they are referred to the psychosocial unit within AWAS.

-Asylum seekers arriving regularly, and therefore not accommodated in the IRC, may never be assessed and their vulnerability may never be identified.[8]
+Asylum-seekers arriving regularly, and therefore not accommodated in the IRC, may never be assessed and their vulnerability may never be identified unless referred by NGOs.[10]

 Age assessment of unaccompanied children

-Unaccompanied asylum seekers who declare that they are below the age of 18 upon arrival or during the asylum procedure are referred to AWAS for age assessment.
+Unaccompanied asylum-seekers who declare that they are below the age of 18 upon arrival or during the asylum procedure are referred to AWAS for age assessment.
 Persons claiming to be adults but who, in the opinion of AWAS on first encounter, appear to be children are also referred to the age assessment procedure.
-The Minor Protection (Alternative Care) Act[9] provides that, upon their identification, minors should be referred to the Head of the Child Protection Services who is responsible for filing a request for a provisional care order to the Maltese Courts which should be issued within 72h.
-The care order will generally provide that the Head of AWAS should be the legal guardian and the minor will be put in the care of social workers of the UMAS Protection Unit at AWAS.
+The Minor Protection (Alternative Care) Act[11] provides that persons claiming to be unaccompanied minors should be immediately referred to the PIO for onward referral to the Director of the Child Protection Services.

-AWAS however recently reviewed the age assessment procedure in order to take the above into account.
-Age Assessments were shifted to the Assessment Team (AT) who is in charge of vulnerability assessments and the UMAS Protection Unit is now strictly responsible for the care of minors confirmed as such by the AT and those who are pending age assessment decision either from the AT or appeal, the team leader of the UMAS Protection Team is the appointed legal guardian for all minors with each minor being also appointed a social workers of the team.
+Age Assessments are conducted by the AWAS’ Assessment Team (AT), also responsible for vulnerability assessments.
+AWAS’ UMAS Protection Unit is now strictly responsible for the care of minors confirmed as such by the AT and those who are pending age assessment decision either from the AT or at appeal.
+The team leader of the UMAS Protection Team is the appointed legal guardian for all minors, with each minor being also appointed a social worker of the team.
+NGOs remain concerned at the lack of independence of the legal guardian, being a public offer engaged by AWAS.

 The age assessment consists of an interview conducted at the Marsa IRC by three social workers of the AT team of AWAS and an interpreter, if required.
 For persons visibly under the age of 14, AWAS begins this first phase on the day immediately following their arrival.
 For other claims, AWAS begins two working days later and this phase must be completed by the sixth working day.
 If the age assessment is inconclusive, the minor may be referred for a medical examination which is a bone density test of the wrist by X-Ray carried out by the Ministry for Health according to the Greulich and Pyle method.
-It the panel recommends that the person is a minor, the minor is referred to the Director responsible for child protection who will file an application before the Juvenile Courts for the issuance of a care order.
+If the panel recommends that the person is a minor, the minor is referred to the Director responsible for child protection who will file an application before the Juvenile Courts for the issuance of a Care Order and appointment or confirmation of the legal guardian.

 AWAS stated that they take into account any documentation provided by the applicant or third parties, including the PIO.